Skip to navigation

 Virginia was not friendly to Uber when it was rolled out, and even directed local law enforcement officers as well as state government regulators to issue citations and fines to drivers.
 Many unsuspecting drivers were caught up for picking up and dropping off their passengers.
 It took executive action to smooth things over.

+After a lot of political wrangling, the state created laws and regulations to govern the rideshare industry.
 Virginia classified Uber as a Transportation Network Company.
-This classification, and the laws that came with it, made things a bit better, as it set mandatory minimum insurance coverage for Uber drivers.
+This classification, and the laws that came with it, made things a bit better, as it set mandatory minimum insurance coverage for Uber drivers, and their passengers.
+Unfortunately, it still left - and leaves today - alot of unanswered questions.

 Investigating the Uber Accident

-The experienced car accident attorney investigates a car accident right away.
-This allows the attorney to appreciate who is liable for the accident, and thus who is liable for the injuries you sustained.
-Many people believe that the insurance company for the at-fault driver is liable: this is a common misconception.
-The at-fault driver is liable – the car insurance company is responsible for paying out for damages, up to their policy limits.
+The sooner we are retained, the sooner we can determine who is liable for the accident: the Uber driver, another driver, etc. Many people believe that the insurance company for the at-fault driver is liable: this is a common misconception.
+The at-fault driver is liable – the car insurance company is responsible for paying out for damages, up to their policy limits, due to legal and contractual obligations.
+But the insurance company itself is not the at-fault party.

 Our investigation includes scene reviews, tracking witnesses and taking statements, and searching for elusive but vital camera footage that can make – or break – a case.